google/honggfuzz/examples/terminal-emulators/README.md

 The *terminal-test* program will feed the terminal emulator with data from the fuzzing engine, and will try to read back any data that the terminal can produce.
-See _Bonus: term.log_ secion on why it might matter.
+See the _Bonus: term.log_ secion on why it might matter.

 ## Step 2: Instrument your terminal emulator ##